JurgenR/aioslsk/docs/source/USAGE.rst

 Defining a custom executor for scanning
 ---------------------------------------

 By default the :py:mod:`asyncio` executor is used for scanning shares.
 You can play around with using different types of executors by using the `executor_factory` parameter when creating the client.
-The client will call the factory to create a new executor each time the client is started and will destroy it when :func:`.SoulSeekClient.stop` is called.
+The client will call the factory to create a new executor each time the client is started and will destroy it when :meth:`.SoulSeekClient.stop` is called.

 Following example shows how to use a :py:class:`concurrent.futures.ProcessPoolExecutor`: